 Baltimore is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The percentage of people in Baltimore who are college-educated is somewhat higher than the average US community of 21.84%: 27.68% of adults in Baltimore have at least a bachelor's degree.

 The per capita income in Baltimore in 2010 was $25,062, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $100,248 for a family of four.
 However, Baltimore contains both very wealthy and poor people as well.